Piston369/Piston369/README.md

 - 👋 Hi, I’m @Piston369
-- 👀 I want to learn how to use languages
+- 👀 I want to learn to program
 - 🌱 I'm a beginner